 Risks to your baby's health:

-- Slow growth of the foetus.
+- Slow growth of your baby.

 - Low birth weight (when born, the baby appears small).